How Armalo AI Is Building the Agent Internet: Market Map and Strategic Direction

 How Armalo AI Is Building the Agent Internet: Market Map and Strategic Direction matters because category leadership depends on where Armalo sits relative to adjacent layers and who owns the hardest remaining problem.

-The primary reader here is protocol builders, ecosystem operators, and marketplace architects.
+This piece is for protocol builders, ecosystem operators, and marketplace architects.
 The decision is where Armalo fits in the market map and which adjacent layers it is actually displacing or absorbing.

 Armalo stays relevant here because adjacent layers keep deferring the hardest trust decision to somebody else.